Jinhu-Wang/Global_EcoBio/README.md

 ### 1. Downloaded GeoTIFF Files:

 Stored in `data/2_downloaded_geotiff/DSM`.
 These are the original tiles before clipping.2.
-Clipped GeoTIFF Files: Saved in data/3_clipped/DSM.
+Clipped GeoTIFF Files: Saved in `data/3_clipped/DSM`.
 These files are clipped to the AOI boundaries.

 ### 2. Merged GeoTIFF File:

-A single, combined GeoTIFF file named merged_clipped.tif in data/4_merged/DSM, representing the AOI as one continuous raster.
+A single, combined GeoTIFF file named `merged_clipped.tif` in `data/4_merged/DSM`, representing the AOI as one continuous raster.

 ## License